 2 Persons marginally attached to the labor force are those who currently are neither working nor looking for work but indicate that they want and are available for a job and have looked for work sometime in the past 12 months.
 Discouraged workers, a subset of the marginally attached, have given a job-market related reason for not currently looking for work.
-Persons employed part time for economic reasons are those who want and are available for full-time work but have had to settle for a part-time schedule.
+Persons employed part time for economic reasons are those who want and are available for a part-time schedule.